protocol docs

 /

-Hero video + Genesis Wall marquee + narrative sections + roadmap
+Hero + Genesis Wall marquee + narrative sections + roadmap

 /library